lpeterse/haskell-socket/README.md

 The original [network](https://hackage.haskell.org/package/network) library suffers from this, too.
 For example, connection attempts are non-interruptible etc.
 The approach taken to circumvent this in this library is to poll the non-blocking sockets with increasing delay.
-This guarantees non-interruptability and fairness between different threads.
+This guarantees interruptibility and fairness between different threads.
 It allows for decent throughput while also keeping CPU consumption on a moderate level if a socket has not seen events for a longer period of time (maximum of 1 second delay after 20